Software bug in Airbus A350 puts EASA on alert

-According to the European Aviation Safety Agency (EASA), a software problem could lead to loss of elevator control for certain Airbus A350 aircraft.
+According to the European Aviation Safety Agency (EASA), a problem of software can lead to loss of elevator control for certain aircraft Airbus A350.

-The directive issued last May 5 by EASA, warns operators of Airbus A350-900 and -1000 aircraft to amend their applicable AFM (aircraft flight manual) and Minimum Equipment List due to a software problem that could lead to loss of elevator control.
+The directive issued on May 5 by EASA warns aircraft operators that Airbus A350-900 e -1000 to change your applicable AFM (aircraft flight manual) and Minimum Equipment List due to a software problem that could lead to loss of elevator control.

-Since the effective date for resolution of the problem was immediately set for the following days, EASA also required operators to change their applicable AFM, subject to a temporary update and revision.
-The EASA directive also states that they must "inform all flight crews and thereafter operate the aircraft accordingly."
-The affected operators must also amend the Airbus A350 Master Minimum Equipment List (MMEL) accordingly.
-This is a directive that is considered to be an interim action, which means that further actions may take place in the coming days.
+Since the effective date for resolving the problem was immediately set for the following days, EASA has also demanded that operators change their applicable AFM, which is subject to a temporary update and revision.
+The EASA directive also states that they must "inform all flight crews and thereafter operate the aircraft accordingly".
+Affected operators must also amend the Master Minimum Equipment List of the Airbus A350 (MMEL) in agreement.
+This is a directive is considered a provisional action, which means that other actions may take place in the coming days.

-Interestingly, this is not the first software bug related to the Airbus A350.
-In July 2019, some models of the A350-900 had an aviation problem, which could be fixed by a software update, or even by turning the aircraft off and on at least once every 149 hours.
-Performing this rudimentary action would have prevented "partial or total loss of some aviation systems or functions."
+Interestingly, this is not the first bug of software related to Airbus A350.
+In July 2019, some models of the A350-900 had an aviation problem, which could be fixed by updating the softwareor even turning the aircraft off and on at least once every 149 hours.
+Carrying out this rudimentary action would have prevented "partial or total loss of some aviation systems or functions".

 The original article via Simply Flying can be read at: